 A Word From Mrs Dale

 Where a child requires support, parents/carers will be informed and given the opportunity to discuss the situation.
-If at any time you are concerned about your child, please contact the school and arrange an appointment with your child’s class teacher, or with Mr Hunter, our Head Teacher, Mrs Iley, our Depute Head Teacher, Mr Morley or Miss Inglis, our Principal Teachers, or with me, Mrs Dale, the Additional Support for Learning Teacher.
+If at any time you are concerned about your child, please contact the school and arrange an appointment with your child’s class teacher, or with Mrs MacLean, our Head Teacher, Mrs Iley, our Depute Head Teacher, Mrs Clark, Mr Morley or Miss Inglis, our Principal Teachers, or with me, Mrs Dale, the Additional Support for Learning Teacher.